blahosyl/dinner-party/README.md

 @nobe4 also gave me valuable advice on organizing code, and helped me solve the [bug in displaying the correct user input in a `try/except` block](https://github.com/blahosyl/dinner-party/issues/41).

-Finally, I would like to thank an enthusiastic apha tester who wished to remain anonymous.
+Finally, I would like to thank an enthusiastic alpha tester who wished to remain anonymous.

 ### Content